Lilo & Stitch (2025 film): Plot

 After Lilo's recovery, Kekoa informs Nani that the Hawaiian government will cover her health insurance costs if she relinquishes her guardianship—a decision she reluctantly accepts.
 As the sisters share a final night together, Stitch reflects on his actions and forlornly returns to the animal shelter alone.
 Meanwhile, the Grand Councilwoman, frustrated with Jumba's failure to capture Stitch, cancels their deal and orders Pleakley to return Jumba to prison.
 However, Jumba escapes Pleakley and plans to capture Stitch instead.

 Kekoa and Bubbles arrive the next morning to find that Lilo is missing, so they and Nani start searching for her.
 Lilo finds Stitch at the shelter, but Jumba arrives to recapture Stitch.
 They escape to the Pelekais' home and fight Jumba, destroying their house.
-During the battle, Jumba reveals that Stitch used Lilo for his protection, leading to guilt-ridden Stitch's surrender.
+During the battle, Jumba reveals that Stitch used Lilo for his protection, leading to a guilt-ridden Stitch's surrender.
 Jumba takes Stitch aboard his spaceship using a portal-generating gun, intending to erase Stitch's newfound empathy.
 However, Lilo sneaks aboard and frees Stitch, and they eject Jumba from the ship.
 The ship crashes into the ocean, trapping Lilo and Stitch underwater.
 Stitch rescues her, but as he cannot swim to the surface, he releases her to let her emerge and drowns.

 Nani and David rescue Lilo, but she refuses to leave Stitch.
 David returns Lilo to shore while Nani swims back to get Stitch from the ocean floor.
 They reach shore, but Stitch remains unconscious.
 After Bubbles finds Pleakley and they rejoin the group, David revives Stitch by jump-starting his lungs.
 Shortly after, the Grand Councilwoman arrives and re-arrests Jumba.
 After seeing Stitch's change of heart, she decides to let Stitch exile on Earth with his newfound ʻohana.
 The Grand Councilwoman vows to keep in touch, with Pleakley living with the Pelekais to watch over Stitch.

-As the Pelekais, Stitch, and company return home, Kekoa tells Nani she can transfer Lilo's guardianship to David and Tūtū, letting her stay home.
+As the Pelekais, Stitch, and company return home, Kekoa tells Nani she can transfer Lilo's guardianship to David, Tūtū and Bubbles, letting her stay home.
 The ʻohana then repairs the house and lives happily.